elmasarany/insta/README.md

 # Task
 ## Requirement to build ROR as given in document and convert it to k8s
 * First Issue
-it doesn't work as writen in read mefile of the repo i had follow the documentation and apply it step by step issue caused by initializing and migrate database.
+it doesn't work as writen in README file of the repo i followed the documentation and applied it step by step. issue was caused by initializing and migrating database.
 ```
 vi config/db/schema.rb